-Dean:

-Dr. Rebecca Causey rcausey@pjc.edu
+Dean: Dr. Rebecca Causey 484-1796 Coordinator: rcausey@pjc.edu Ms. Frances Yeo fyeo@pjc.edu 484-1797

-Coordinator:

-Mrs. Edith Finley efinley@pjc.edu

 WORKFORCE AND ECONOMIC DEVELOPMENT/PJC INSTITUTE

 Workforce and Economic Development serves several important functions within the college and the Pensacola Bay Area business community.
 The PJC Institute for Corporate and Professional Development is an active education partner with many local organizations, delivering responsive and updated training at any location.
 Based out of its downtown Pensacola office, the PJC Institute provides education and training intent upon skill enhancement, certification and/or licensure.
 A wide range of courses deliver continuing professional education for those in the insurance, real estate, health, construction, and computer industries, as well as training in Leadership Development, Customer Service, Project Management.
 In addition, the PJC Institute can create training to meet any need.